vshakun/vshakun/README.md

 I'm a junior front-end developer with project management experience and foreign language teacher bachelor degree.

-Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/veronika-shakun-5223701b0/)!
+Thanks for visiting and I'd like to [connect](https://www.linkedin.com/in/veronika-shakun-5223701b0/)!